The Roadmap

 The 2050 Scenarios

-The scenarios we produced in 2023 are a tool to help us broaden thinking beyond business-as-usual assumptions about how the world will be in 2050.
+The scenarios we produced in 2023 were a tool to help us broaden thinking beyond business-as-usual assumptions about how the world will be in 2050.
 While all scenarios achieve net zero by 2050, they do so through different pathways shaped by varying global conditions, technological developments, and societal values.
 By considering multiple scenarios we can develop a set of common interventions that help build resilience in the system that is robust across different possible futures.

 Find out more about the four different scenarios